Targeting pod: Laser designators

 The design of laser-guided bombs requires a "laser spot tracker" that locates reflected pulsed laser light from a designated target.
 This enables an aircraft's targeting system to home in on that specific target.
 The simplest spot trackers, such as the Pave Penny pod, have no laser at all, just a laser sensor.

 Some targeting systems incorporate a laser rangefinder, a laser beam that can calculate the precise range to a target and communicate that information to the nav/attack system.
 Many targeting pods or installations use the same sensor as the laser spot tracker to receive the reflected rangefinder signal, so they can perform both ranging and tracking.
 These are called laser ranger and marked target seeker (LRMTS).

 Some targeting systems have a laser that can designate a target for laser-guided munitions, enabling the aircraft to designate its own targets or designate for other friendly units.
 LRMTS installations (particularly fixed internal units) of the 1970s often did not have a laser of sufficient power and slant range to designate targets, although they could provide rangefinding.
 Such units required targets to be designated by a ground designator or forward air controller in another aircraft.

 Electro-optics

-The basic electro-optical (EO) sensor is essentially a closed-circuit television camera, usually with a magnification lens, helping the aircrew to locate and identify targets.
+The basic electro-optical (EO) sensor is essentially a video camera, usually with a magnification lens, helping the aircrew to locate and identify targets.
 For night and adverse weather use, many EO sensors incorporate low-light light-amplification systems.
-Some pods supplement the basic visual EO with forward-looking infra-red (FLIR) to aid in locating and identifying targets in darkness.
+Some pods supplement the basic visual EO with forward-looking infrared (FLIR) to aid in locating and identifying targets in darkness.
 Such systems are sometimes called infrared search and track sensors.
-Aselpod is one of the example of such systems produced by the Aselsan.